 Prometheus Biosciences to Present at the 41st Annual J.P.
 Morgan Healthcare Conference

-SAN DIEGO, Jan.
-03, 2023 (GLOBE NEWSWIRE) -- Prometheus Biosciences, Inc. RXDX, a clinical-stage biotechnology company pioneering a precision medicine approach for the discovery, development, and commercialization of novel therapeutic and companion diagnostic products for the treatment of immune-mediated diseases, today announced that Mark McKenna, Chairman and Chief Executive Officer and Allison Luo, MD, Chief Medical Officer, will present a company overview at the 41st Annual J.P.
+/EIN News/ -- SAN DIEGO, Jan.
+03, 2023 (GLOBE NEWSWIRE) -- Prometheus Biosciences, Inc. (Nasdaq: RXDX), a clinical-stage biotechnology company pioneering a precision medicine approach for the discovery, development, and commercialization of novel therapeutic and companion diagnostic products for the treatment of immune-mediated diseases, today announced that Mark McKenna, Chairman and Chief Executive Officer and Allison Luo, MD, Chief Medical Officer, will present a company overview at the 41st Annual J.P.
 Morgan Healthcare Conference on Monday, January 9, at 3:45 p.m.
 PST.

 The presentation will be webcast live on the Events & Webcasts page on the Investor section of Prometheus’ website and will be available for 30 days following the presentation.
 It is recommended that users connect to Prometheus’ website several minutes prior to the start of the webcast to ensure a timely connection.